Welcome to The Windmills

 Is there an area for children and infant burials?

 We have an area dedicated entirely for infants and children.
-The children’s funeral fund is a scheme which came into effect on 23rd July 2019.
-The fund will pay up to £2000 to cover funeral costs for a still born baby over 24 weeks gestation to a child under 18 years of age.
+The Children’s Funeral Fund is a scheme which came into effect on 23rd July 2019.
+The fund can help to pay for some of the costs of a funeral for a still born baby over 24 weeks gestation to a child under 18 years of age.
 The fund works be reimbursing burial authorities, cremation authorities and funeral directors directly so the family won’t get a bill at all.
 The fund will also pay up to £300 towards a coffin.
 The fund is available to all regardless of the families income.
 There is no residency or nationality requirements.
 Those on qualifying benefits are also eligible to apply to the Funeral Expenses Payment Scheme (FEP) by the Department of Works and Pensions for additional support.
-They will pay up to £700 towards funeral expenses.
+Visit https://www.gov.uk/child-funeral-costs for more information.

 What size are the memorial trees when you plant them?